-If you’ve never tried alternative flours before, this healthy option is a good place to start, notes Cording.
+If you’ve never tried gluten-free flours before, this healthy option is a good place to start, notes Cording.
 “It has a very mild flavor and texture, which makes it good for everything from cookies to a coating for chicken or fish,” she says.
-It has more fiber than regular flour and is high in B6 (a critical vitamin that performs a variety of functions in the body) and manganese, which helps keep bones healthy.
+It also has more fiber than regular flour and is high in B6 (a critical vitamin that performs a variety of functions in the body) and manganese, which may help keep bones healthy.

-This is one of Cording’s favorites, especially for baked goods.
+This is one of Cording’s favorite flour alternatives, especially for baked goods.
 “If you’re making something more dense, it provides a really rich texture,” she says.
 Made from dried coconut pulp that’s ground up, it has a natural sweetness and a lower glycemic index than all-purpose flour (so it won’t cause your blood sugar to spike).
 Plus, it’s high in fiber, which helps keep you fuller longer.

-The only downside to coconut flour is that it’s high in saturated fat but Cording notes that in moderation, it shouldn’t be a concern for most people.
+The only downside to coconut flour is that it’s high in saturated fat but Cording notes that in moderation, this type of fat shouldn’t be a concern for most people.
 Just keep it in mind in case a recipe also calls for coconut oil or eggs, which are also high in saturated fat.

-Chickpea pasta is having a moment—and it’s safe to say its cousin chickpea flour is, too.
-The reason: It’s high in protein and fiber: a fourth of a cup has five grams of each.
+Chickpea pasta is having a moment—and it’s safe to say its cousin, chickpea flour, is, too.
+The reason: It’s high in protein and fiber: a fourth of a cup of this alternative flour has five grams of each.
 Made from dried, finely ground garbanzo beans, it has an earthy flavor that makes it the perfect binder in savory dishes like meatballs.
 Cording notes that it’s also ideal for baked goods, like bread and biscuits.
 “It provides a dense, chewy texture,” she says.

-This lesser-known alterna-flour is made from cassava (aka yuca), a root veggie native to South America that’s similar to other starchy vegetables like carrots and parsnips.
-It’s higher in carbohydrates than other flour substitutes (a fourth of a cup contains 31 grams compared to just 5 grams in almond flour) but it’s a good source of vitamin C and manganese.
+This lesser-known alternative flour is made from cassava (aka yuca), a root veggie native to South America that’s similar to other starchy vegetables like carrots and parsnips.
+It’s higher in carbohydrates than other flour substitutes (a fourth of a cup contains 31 grams compared to just 5 grams in almond flour) but it’s a good source of flour.
 And, “it’s a great choice if you have a nut allergy,” says Cording.